Complete our online form or speak with a small business specialist at (888) 991-3954.

 Factoring an invoice means selling it to a lender in return for a discounted advance.
 Then, the lender collects the unpaid invoice from your customers on your behalf.

-Invoice factoring is not a loan.
+Invoice factoring is not a traditional bank or business loan.
 Factoring allows you to release untapped working capital from your accounts receivable to meet your immediate cash needs.

 What is the difference between invoice factoring and invoice discounting?